The Only TOEFL Vocabulary You Actually NEED To Know

 .
 All words in the lists below are linked to its entry on The Pronunciation Portal Of GiveMeSomeEnglish!!! — And there, each word is linked to its entry on Wiktionary.org… (the only on-line dictionary that I recommend.)

-(Not every word in the lists will actually be found within The Exam, but may appear In The Directions, as they are of a level of vocabulary which is expected at the University Level… See This Post for further explanation.)
+(Not every word in the lists will actually be found within The Exam — but they MAY appear In The Directions, The Questions, The Reading Passages, or The Audio Files, as they are of a level of vocabulary which is expected that you will already know before entering an English Speaking University.)

 (More Words Will Be Added As Necessary)